LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

 ### Reporting

 #### Analytics Builder
-Metrics from the FCR, CSAT, and NPS questions in surveys are captured in Conversational Cloud and exposed via the [Analytics Builder](https://knowledge.liveperson.com/data-reporting-report-builder-report-builder-overview.html) application.
+Metrics from survey questions are captured in Conversational Cloud and exposed via the [Analytics Builder](https://knowledge.liveperson.com/data-reporting-report-builder-report-builder-overview.html) application.
 You'll find this information in the predefined [Survey Dashboard for Messaging](https://knowledge.liveperson.com/data-reporting-messaging-messaging-dashboards-survey-dashboard-for-messaging.html), which you can use out-of-the-box or manipulate to create customized reports.

 #### Bot Analytics
 In the [Bot Analytics](bot-analytics-overview.html) application, you'll see survey bots reported in the same way as custom bots.
 There is no difference between the two.